 Configuration management in Drupal 8

-In Drupal 8, configuration settings of the core will not be stored in the database anymore.
+In Drupal 8, the configuration settings of the core will not be stored in the database anymore.
 Rather, they will be stored in a master configuration folder.
 Configuration management activity will thus be kept away from the database that contains your website content.
 Stringent security measures have been implemented to ensure safety of this configuration folder.

 Modules will ship with their own configuration folder containing default configuration settings.
 As soon as you enable the module, its default settings will be copied to the master configuration folder containing the configuration settings for the core.
 Whenever the module’s configuration settings are modified, the modified settings are stored in the master configuration folder.